rrmarto/rrmarto.github.io/README.md

 This project was created as my personal <a href="https://rrmarto.github.io">portfolio</a> where you can learn more about me, my skills as a programmer, technologies and projects that I have done.<br/>

-This project was built using the following packages:
+This project was built with flutter using the following packages:

 - <a href="https://pub.dev/packages/provider">Provider</a>
 - <a href="https://pub.dev/packages/responsive_builder">Responsive Builder</a>